-Join Aaron F. Ross for an in-depth discussion in this video Controlling particle parameters, part of Up and Running with RealFlow.
+Join Aaron F. Ross for an in-depth discussion in this video Controlling particle parameters, part of Learning RealFlow.

 - We've got particles coming out of the emitter.…But there are far too few.…We need to control the parameters…in order to get a thick stream of particles…coming out of that emitter.…I'll select the emitter in the Nodes panel.…And over in the Note params,…we'll see two important sections,…Particles and Circle.…The Particles section is common…to all of the different standard particle emitter types.…And then, down here at the bottom,…there will be a section that's unique…to that emitter type.…